apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 </table>

-You can use Apache Beam with the RunInference API to use machine learning (ML) models to do local and remote inference with batch and streaming pipelines.
-Starting with Apache Beam 2.40.0, PyTorch and Scikit-learn frameworks are supported.
-Tensorflow models are supported through tfx-bsl.
+Use the RunInference API with your Apache Beam pipelines to run inference with machine learning (ML) models.
+The RunInference API lets you create transforms optimized for machine learning inferences.

 You can create multiple types of transforms using the RunInference API: the API takes multiple types of setup parameters from model handlers, and the parameter type determines the model implementation.